Nurses are the indispensable frontline of healthcare, the world over.

 With a shortage of nurses in the UK, and in many other countries, a nursing degree will offer you fantastic employment options, both in public and private healthcare.

-Although nursing isn’t as demanding as medicine, you still need to demonstrate a high level of technical ability and the right soft skills for the job.
+You'll need to demonstrate a high level of technical ability and the right soft skills for the job.
 The most important A level is normally biology.
 Other subjects to help your application include another science (chemistry), or a social science (psychology, sociology).

 Many universities will take nursing students who show an aptitude and passion for care, even if they don’t have a relevant academic record.
 Always check with the universities that you’re applying to, to know what to aim for.